-The X/Open Verification Suite, known as VSX, enables you to build and execute test programs which assess operating systems for conformance to the standards established in the Single UNIX Specification versions 1 and 2, the X/Open Portability Guide issues 3 and 4, POSIX.1-1990, POSIX.1-1996, FIPS 151-2, and the Common Application Environment Specification - Protocols for X/Open Interworking: XNFS, Issue 1.
+The X/Open Verification Suite, known as VSX, enables you to build and execute test programs which assess operating systems for conformance to the standards established in the Single UNIX Specification versions 1 and 2, the X/Open Portability Guide issues 3 and 4, POSIX.1-1990, and POSIX.1-1996.
+VSX is also being used as part of the Free Standards Group LSB test program.
 VSX consists of a number of separate packages.
 The VSXgen package is combined with one or more add-on test packages to form a test suite which covers some or all of the above specifications.

-This guide describes the use of VSXgen together with the following test packages to perform non-XNFS testing:
+This guide describes the use of VSXgen together with the following test packages: